-- 32. Experts must complete the Accreditation Training prescribed by MedCo in order to become a MedCo accredited Expert.
-Experts are expected to provide reports of the quality and standards set down in the Accreditation Training. - 33.
-The initial Accreditation Training must be completed within 9 months of MedCo notifying the Expert that they have approval to undertake the Accreditation Training. - 34.
-Following the successful completion of the initial Accreditation Training, the Expert must enter into a full User Agreement, declare any direct financial links and pay any Charges within 2 months from the date they are notified by MedCo that they are approved to complete the registration process. - 35.
-To continue using the MedCo Database, Experts are required to maintain their Accreditation
+- 32. In order to be accredited, all experts must hold either a licence to practise with GMC or equivalent registration with HCPC.
+If a registered expert loses their licence or equivalent registration their accredited expert status will be withdrawn. - 33.
+Experts must complete the Accreditation Training prescribed by MedCo in order to become a MedCo accredited Expert.
+Experts are expected to provide reports of the quality and standards set down in the Accreditation Training. - 34.
+The initial Accreditation Training must be completed within 9 months of MedCo notifying the Expert that they have approval to undertake the Accreditation Training. - 35.
+Following the successful completion of the initial Accreditation Training, the Expert must enter into a full User Agreement, declare any direct financial links and pay any Charges within

+2 months from the date they are notified by MedCo that they are approved to complete the registration process.

-Training as set out in the MedCo Policy Document.
+36. To continue using the MedCo Database, Experts are required to maintain their Accreditation Training as set out in the MedCo Policy Document.
 Failure to comply with Accreditation Training requirements or the CPD requirements of their Regulatory Body may result in suspension and/or termination as set out in the MedCo Policy Document.